rjferguson21/big-bang/charter/packages/minio/Architecture.md

 ## High Availability

 The default is to run in high availability.
-The default number of servers is 4, but can be changed by changing the values in the base Big Bang cofiguration.
+The default number of servers is 3, but can be changed by changing the values in the base Big Bang cofiguration.

 ```
 values:
-  tenants:
-    pools:
+  zones:
-      servers: 4
+    servers: 3
 ```

 You can also set things like the number of volumes per server and affinity rules for the MinIO tenant.

 ## Single Sign On (SSO)

+No current SSO is avaiable via Keycloak.

+## Configuring access to Minio without SSO

 Initial access to the MinIO server is via the minioRootCreds.
 These can be configured by configuring a secret the following fields/format.